kevin-marshall/wixgem/README.md

 with the Wix Toolset.

 ## Installation
-Wixgem can be installed by the single command gem install wixgem
+Wixgem can be installed by the single command: *gem install wixgem*

 ## Example Usage
 #### Dependencies